A Targeted Small Molecule Approach to Essential Tremor

 Preclinical Evidence

-Demonstrated activity in validated preclinical models of trigeminal pain.
+Demonstrated activity in validated preclinical models of tremor.

 Development Strategy